tighten/onramp/next-steps.md

     - [x] Allow for marking resources as bonus
     - [x] Allow for marking skills as bonus
     - [x] Differentiate bonus resources and skills in the UI list
-- [ ] Write intro content on modules.index and modules.show
-- [ ] Migrate all content from the master branch `learn.en` and `learn.es` files into the database seeders
-- [ ] Figure out how we handle resources that are links to projects (e.g. vagrant)... not really an "article"
-- [ ] Allow for translating a skill name
-- [ ] Decide: Do we need to be able to group our resources? e.g. all the hosting resources (valet, vagrant, etc.) are related.. all of the "php variables" resources are related... flat structure seems weak
 - [x] decide: do we show the content to non-logged-in users?
 Answer: YES
 - [x] Allow guests to view learning pages
     - [x] Allow them to visit
     - [x] Ensure it doesn't break
     - [x] Show a "If you were logged in you could ___ message to guests"
     - [x] Then hide that message ^^ until we have checkboxes working
+- [ ] Write intro content on modules.index and modules.show
+- [ ] Migrate all content from the master branch `learn.en` and `learn.es` files into the database seeders
+- [ ] Figure out how we handle resources that are links to projects (e.g. vagrant)... not really an "article"
+- [ ] Allow for translating a skill name
+- [ ] Add language to resources
+- [ ] Decide: Do we need to be able to group our resources? e.g. all the hosting resources (valet, vagrant, etc.) are related.. all of the "php variables" resources are related... flat structure seems weak

 ## Immediate post-launch
 - [ ] Make checkboxes work